CSS Objects

 <li>comma delimited</li>

-object is used to remove standard list
+The blocklineup object is used to remove standard list

 styling and display list items as blocks floated side by side.